aqarooni02/GrubHackPro/README.md

   Your browser does not support the video tag.
 </video>

-*Demo showing the complete development workflow from setup to running custom GRUB modules*
+*Demo showing pong running in GRUB!*

 ## 🚀 Quick Start